poilane style sourdough

 I should sincerely like to try and go the whole furlong one day though and do my sieving conscientiously.
 I promise to report on the outcome.

 What is also known is that each next loaf is leavened with a little ‘old dough’ which in my Poilâne excitement I completely forgot to put aside.
 But not all is lost – the bread is truly so tasty I’m sure to make more and reserve a chunk for future then.

 The original pain Poilâne has an elegant, shapely 'P' caligraphed on the loaf with a masterly stroke.
 Easy to guess I tried to score a 'CF' into mine.
 More difficult to guess that it actually is supposed to be a 'CF'.
 But who cares when the bread is that tasty?

-poilane style sourdoughServings: makes 1 large miche (loaf)Time: made over 3 days
+poilane style sourdoughServings: makes 1 large miche (loaf)Time: 48 hours

 - For the starter: (evening of day 1)